temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

     * **Coordinate System**: Do you remember what CRS this data is stored in?
 If you don't, look earlier in the lab instructions at the very first time that you added this data.
 I tell you the right CRS there.
 4. Hit OK.
 The data will get added to the map, and you will see that the layer aligns with your other municipalities layer(s).

+As mentioned earlier, these data are **stored** in different CRSes.
+But because the CRSes are defined correctly, ArcMap is able to show them in the right location, and the layers align correctly.

 Look in File Explorer again.
 You will see that there is a new file named DRWI_Municipalities2016.prj.
-Open it and open the old file that you renamed with a tilde as ~DRWI_Municipalities2016.prj. *You will see that the contents of these files are exactly the same.* All that the Define Projection tool does is create a PRJ file with the necessary info.
+Open it using Notepad++ (or another text editor).
+Also open the old file that you renamed to ~DRWI_Municipalities2016.prj. *You will see that the contents of these files are exactly the same.* All that the Define Projection tool does is create a PRJ file with the necessary info.
 In fact, expert GIS users often skip the toolbox and just copy the correct PRJ file, if they have it, to the right folder, and rename it to match the shapefile basename.

 **Remember, the Define Projection tool should only be used when the CRS is unknown or incorrect.
 One of the most common mistakes that new users make is to take a shapefile with a known CRS and use the Define Projection tool to *set a coordinate system* when, actually, their intention is to use the Project tool to *convert the coordinates*.
 It *is* important that you know how the Define Projection tool works.
-But now that you have done so, forget that it exists.
-Do not use it again unless specifically directed to do so by your instructor.**
+But be cautious about using it.
+If you are not sure whether it is appropriate to use in a specific case, please ask your instructor.**

 # Comparing Global Projections in a Multi-Frame Map